broliver12/goopdoodmfers/README.md

 Solidity code for goopdoodmfers NFT collection.
 8008 goopdoodmfers.

-Permission to create derivative collection granted by creators of both goopdoods & mfers, April 2022.
+Fan Art, NOT affiliated or endorsed by goopdoods or mfers.

-Fan Art, not affiliated with goopdoods or mfers.
+All art drawn by hand.

 ## View Contract on the Ethereum Mainnet